-Iran's leadership has vowed devastating reprisals against the US for the operation to kill Soleimani, and they followed up on this threat by firing a salvo of over a dozen ballistic missiles at two Iraqi air bases housing US troops in the early morning hours of January 8, wounding 11 US soldiers.
+Iran's leadership has vowed devastating reprisals against the U.S. for the operation that killed Soleimani, and they followed up on this threat by firing a salvo of over a dozen ballistic missiles at two Iraqi air bases housing U.S. troops in the early morning hours of January 8, wounding 11 U.S. soldiers.

-Following the attack, a period of calm prevailed, although Iran signaled that it is likely to strike US interests again at a future time of its choosing.
-Iran's Supreme Leader, Ayatollah Ali Khamenei, intoned that while the ballistic missile attack represented a "slap on the face" for the US, "military action like this (ballistic missile) attack is not sufficient," vowing to refuse to enter negotiations and to continue to confront the US until its influence is expelled from the region.
-In the intervening period, Iran's leaders maintained a steady drumbeat of threatening rhetoric aimed at the US, with Soleimani's successor, Esmail Qaani, for instance vowing to "hit his enemy in a manly fashion."
+Following the attack, a period of calm prevailed, although Iran signaled that it is likely to strike U.S. interests again at a future time of its choosing.
+Iran's Supreme Leader, Ayatollah Ali Khamenei, intoned that while the ballistic missile attack represented a "slap on the face" for the U.S., "military action like this (ballistic missile) attack is not sufficient," vowing to refuse to enter negotiations and to continue to confront the U.S. until its influence is expelled from the region.
+In the intervening period, Iran's leaders maintained a steady drumbeat of threatening rhetoric aimed at the U.S., with Soleimani's successor, Esmail Qaani, for instance vowing to "hit his enemy in a manly fashion."

-On March 11, 2020, the calm was broken as what were presumed to be Iran-backed militia forces launched a Katyusha rocket salvo targeting US and coalition troops stationed at Camp Taji, 17 miles north of Baghdad.
+On March 11, 2020, the calm was broken as what were presumed to be Iran-backed militia forces launched a Katyusha rocket salvo targeting U.S. and Coalition troops stationed at Camp Taji, 17 miles north of Baghdad.
 Two US soldiers and one British soldier were killed in the attack, and an additional twelve soldiers were injured.
-The attack crossed a US red line as it killed US servicemembers, once again raising US-Iran tensions.
+The attack crossed a U.S. red line as it killed U.S. servicemembers, once again raising U.S.-Iran tensions.
 The attack coincided with what would have been Qassem Soleimani's 63rd birthday, but it is unclear whether the attack was ordered directly by Iran, as the assassination of Soleimani likely has affected command and control between Tehran and its proxies in Iraq.
-Following the attack, airstrikes were carried out around the Abukamal Syria-Iraq border crossing, where Iran-backed militias are known to have a strong presence.
-The US has not claimed credit for the airstrikes at this time.
+Following the attack, airstrikes were carried out around the Abu Kamal Syria-Iraq border crossing, where Iran-backed militias are known to have a strong presence.
+The U.S. has not claimed credit for the airstrikes at this time.

-In the aftermath of Soleimani's death, Iraq's protest movement has continued to gain steam, with demonstrators venting their frustration that Iran's disregard for Iraqi sovereignty has increasingly ensnarled their country as a staging ground for proxy warfare between Iran and the US.
-Soleimani's successor as Quds Force commander, Brigadier General Esmail Qaani has struggled to wield control over Iraq in the same manner as Soleimani.
-Qaani, who previously focused primarily on Afghanistan, Pakistan, and Central Asia lacks the relationships with Iraqi political and militia leaders of all stripes that Soleimani, who was universally feared if not respected, had cultivated.
+In the aftermath of Soleimani's death, Iraq's protest movement has continued to gain steam, with demonstrators venting their frustration that Iran's disregard for Iraqi sovereignty has increasingly ensnarled their country as a staging ground for proxy warfare between Iran and the U.S. Soleimani's successor as Quds Force commander, Brigadier General Esmail Qaani, has struggled to wield control over Iraq in the same manner as Soleimani.
+Qaani, who previously focused primarily on Afghanistan, Pakistan, and Central Asia, lacks the relationships with Iraqi political and militia leaders of all stripes that Soleimani, who was universally feared if not respected, had cultivated.

 As such, Hezbollah has had to fill the void created by Soleimani's death, taking over coordination of militia operations in Iraq.
-In April 2020, the US State Department announced a \$10 million reward for information on Hezbollah operative Sheikh Mohammad al-Kawtharani, alleging he had "taken over some of the political coordination of Iran-aligned paramilitary groups" that had previously been Soleimani's purview.
+In April 2020, the U.S. Department of State announced a \$10 million reward for information on Hezbollah operative Sheikh Mohammad al-Kawtharani, alleging he had "taken over some of the political coordination of Iran-aligned paramilitary groups" that had previously been

+Soleimani's purview.
 Tehran's command and control of the various militia groups it backs have been degraded as a result.
 Its ability to dictate outcomes in Iraq's political affairs has been set back as well.